EPR-Net: Constructing non-equilibrium potential landscape via a variational force projection formulation

-Though virtual in high dimensions and biologically irrelevant, the existence of such two limit sets is reminiscent of the Poincar\'e-Bendixson theorem in planar dynamics theory~\cite[Chapter 10.6]{Hirsch04}, which depicts a common phenomenon when performing dimensionality reduction with limit cycles to 2D plane.
-The emergence of these two limit sets, though being not a general situation, is specific in this model due to the relatively flat landscape of the potential in the centering region.
-In addition, close to the saddle point $(0.13,0.55)$ of $\widetilde{V}$ (green star), there is a barrier along the limit cycle direction, while a local well along the Cdc20 direction, which characterizes the region that biological cycle paths mainly go through.
-Last but not the least, a zoom-in view of the local attractive domain outside of the limit cycle shows its detailed spiral structure (Fig.~\ref{fig:8d}(C)), which has not been revealed before by making the mean field approximation~\cite{Wang10}.
-Further applications of our approach to Ferrell's three-ODE model~\cite{Ferrell11}, 3D Lorenz model, and a 52D stem cell network model~\cite{Li14} are demonstrated in SM Sec.~\ref{Sec G: 3d models} and~\ref{Sec H: high models}.
+Though virtual in high dimensions and biologically irrelevant, the existence of such two limit sets is reminiscent of the Poincar\'e-Bendixson theorem in planar dynamics theory~\cite[Chapter 10.6]{Hirsch04}, which depicts a common phenomenon when performing dimensionality reduction with limit cycles to the 2D plane.
+Note that this theorem does not guarantee the stability of such fixed points; they could be stable, unstable, or even saddle points, see another case in SI \ref{sec: G.1}.
+The emergence of these two limit sets is specific in this model due to the relatively flat landscape of the potential in the centering region.
+In addition, close to the saddle point of $\widetilde{V}$ (green star), there is a barrier along the limit cycle direction, while there is a local well along the Cdc20 direction, which characterizes the region that biological cycle paths mainly go through.
+Last but not least, an enlarged view of the local attractive domain outside the limit cycle shows its intricate spiral structure (Fig.~\ref{fig:dr}c), which has not been revealed in previous work based on mean-field approximation~\cite{Wang10}.